LucaM711/Fractals-Software-Engineering/README.md

 ## Introduction

 Fractal Zoomer is an interactive web application designed to allow users to explore fractals, focusing on the Mandelbrot Set.
-This project provides an infinite zoom feature, enabling users to explore the intricate and mesmerizing patterns that emerge as they zoom deeper into fractals.
+This project provides an infinite zoom feature, enabling users to explore the intricate patterns that emerge as they zoom deeper into fractals.
 The dynamic and engaging experience is built using modern web technologies, ensuring a responsive and immersive experience.

 ## Features